kraflab/dsda-doom/README.md

 # dsda-doom v0.26.2
-This is a fork of prboom+ with many new features, including:
+This is a successor of prboom+ with many new features, including:
-- Heretic, Hexen, MBF21, Doom-in-Hexen, and UDMF support
+- Heretic, Hexen, MBF21, Doom-in-Hexen, UDMF, and MAPINFO support
 - In-game console and scripting
 - Full controller support
 - Palette-based opengl renderer